Career Timeline of Steve Bannon: Major Achievements and Milestones

 In August 2020, Steve Bannon was arrested on federal charges of conspiracy to commit mail fraud and money laundering in connection with the We Build the Wall fundraising campaign.

-November 5, 2020: Bannon Calls for Beheadings of Fauci and Wray
+November 5, 2020: Bannon calls for beheadings of Fauci and Wray

-2020: Bannon's Skepticism About Soleimani Assassination
+2020: Skepticism about Soleimani Assassination

 February 2021: Manhattan DA issues subpoenas related to "We Build the Wall" venture

-May 2021: Fraud case against Bannon dismissed
+May 2021: Fraud case dismissed against Bannon

-May 24, 2021: Trial date set for Bannon
+May 24, 2021: Trial date set

 September 23, 2021: House Committee Subpoenas Bannon

 On September 23, 2021, the U.S. House Select Committee on the January 6 Attack subpoenaed Steve Bannon, ordering him to appear on October 14.
+His lawyers informed the committee he would not comply.

 November 12, 2021: Bannon Indicted on Contempt Charges

-April 2022: Bannon's Appeal Rejected
+April 2022: Appeal Rejected

 In April 2022, an appeals court rejected Steve Bannon's appeal regarding his failure to testify before the January 6 Committee.

-July 18, 2022: Bannon's trial begins
+July 18, 2022: Bannon's Trial Begins

 July 22, 2022: Bannon Found Guilty on Both Charges